 “Sir, I was wondering what you thought of the alternative options to our drug problem, things like harm reduction and the de-criminalization of drugs.
 Is there a better way to address the drug problem?”

-His slow pace turned into a darting movement, and he was quickly right in front of me with that charming, slightly wry, wide Biden grin.
+His slow pace turned into a darting lunge, and he was quickly right in front of me with that charming, slightly wry, wide Biden grin.
 He pointed right at my face as he looked out at the audience.

 “This fellah thinks he’s smart!” he said, as if the remark was a left jab.
 “He cleverly uses the term to de-criminalize drugs — when what he really wants is to make the stuff legal.”

 I forget the rest.
 All I remember was standing there like a jerk.
 A while back, I’d given Pennsylvania Senator John Heinz some lip at the Germantown Public Library for not answering my question and he’d threatened to have security throw me out.
 I’m sure Biden had figured out I was the university’s flak photographer and that he had me by the you-know-whats — which he did.
 I liked my job, so I took his crap and sat down with not one bit of my question addressed.